Carmunnock: Transport

 The village's only public transport links are the number 31 bus service operated by First Glasgow to Glasgow City Centre and the 31B bus service to East Kilbride, operated by JMB Travel.
 The nearest train station is at Busby, which is on the East Kilbride to Glasgow line.

 The main route through the village is the B759 which runs from Busby, East Renfrewshire to Cambuslang.

 Etymology

-Carmunnock is of Brythonic origin, from Celtic caer "fort" with an unknown second element.
-The name was recorded as Cerminok in 1183.
-Mynach in modern Welsh means "monk".
+Carmunnock was first recorded as Curmannoc in the late 12th century.
+It is likely to be of Brythonic origin, but it could also be from Scottish Gaelic.
+The second element is manach, which means monk in both modern Scottish Gaelic and in old Northern Brythonic and the first element is either càrr/*cor meaning 'rocky shelf' or cair/caer meaning 'fort'.